-Partners and Providers 2-1-1 Brevard Information
+Partners and Providers/211 Information

-Brevard Family Partnership offers a large continuum of Flexible Support Services through a variety of providers.
+Brevard Family Partnership offers a large continuum of flexible support services through a variety of providers.

 Often called "Flex Support" these providers are contracted with Brevard Family Partnership to provide an array of services.
-The Brevard Family Partnership provider network provides services to families, flexibly and individually tailored to meet the needs of the child or children and family.
+The Brevard Family Partnership Provider Network provides services to families, flexibly and individually, that are tailored to meet the needs of the child or children and family.
 Services that are predetermined and prescribed in a "one-size-fits-all" approach are bundled.
 Bundled services are not flexible or responsive to the changing needs of the family.
 In the Brevard Family Partnership model, services are unbundled and specific to the family being served.

-This means that each service request is customized, based on the family need and centrally authorized by Clinical Services Coordinators who have "real time" access to services and community resources as alternatives to "paid" services.
-The frequency and duration of services are authorized by the team and reauthorized as needed during the ongoing Family Team Conferences/Utilization Reviews, which are scheduled according to acuity for close monitoring.
-This promotes efficient use and maximization of resources that tailor the level and type of support as progress or need indicates.
-Restructured payment methodologies and authorizations, and centralized flexible fund management will ensure all available alternative funding streams and community resources are accessed.
+This means that each service request is customized, based on the family need and centrally authorized by Care Coordinators who have "real-time" access to services and community resources as alternatives to "paid" services.
+The frequency and duration of services are authorized by the team and reauthorized, as needed, during the ongoing Family Team Conferences and Utilization Reviews, which are scheduled according to acuity for close monitoring.
+This promotes efficient use and maximization of resources that tailors the level and type of support as progress or needs indicate.
+Restructured payment methodologies and authorizations, and centralized, flexible, fund management will ensure all available alternative funding streams and community resources are accessed.
 Brevard Family Partnership has executed contracts and rate agreements with a variety of providers to offer the following services:

 - Assessments and Evaluations

 - Trauma Education and Training

 - Behavior Management

 - Parent Education Classes

 - Parenting Groups

 - Reunification Support

 - Family Mentoring Services

 - Parent Support and Advocacy

 - Family Preservation

 - Individual Therapy

-- Functional Family Therapy
+- Family Therapy

 - Clinical Intervention Programs

 - Social Skills Building Groups

 - Anger Management

 - Psychological Evaluations

 - Psychiatric Evaluations

 - Medication Management

 - Certified Behavior Analyst

 - Psychosexual Evaluations

 - Sexual Abuse Counseling Services

-No person shall, on the grounds of age, color, handicap, national origin, race religion or sex be excluded from participation in, be denied benefits or be subject to discrimination under any program or activity receiving or benefiting from federal assistance.
+No person shall on the grounds of age, color, handicap, national origin, race religion or sex be excluded from participation in, be denied benefits or be subject to discrimination under any program or activity receiving or benefiting from federal assistance.
 Additionally, all clients and applicants for services who have impaired sensory, manual or speaking skills are entitled to equal opportunity to use and benefit from programs and services of Brevard Family Partnership.
-Auxiliary aids will be provided free of charge to the client or applicant which may include brailed and taped materials, interpreters or other aids.
+Auxiliary aids will be provided, free of charge, to the client or applicant; these may include but are not limited to brailed and taped materials, interpreters or other aids.